|Title:||Assistant Head Coach, Offensive Coordinator, Quarterback Coach|

-Former Crimson quarterback Joel Lamb, who guided the nation’s No. 3 offense last season, is in his eighth season as offensive coordinator and quarterbacks coach in 2013.
+Former Crimson quarterback Joel Lamb is in his 14th season as offensive coordinator and quarterbacks coach in 2019.

 A 1993 Harvard graduate, Lamb returned to Cambridge in 2006.
-Harvard has ranked among the nation’s top 25 in either rushing or passing in each of the last six seasons and finished in the top 20 in both categories last season.
+Harvard has ranked among the nation’s top 25 in either rushing or passing in six of the last seven seasons and finished in the top 20 in both categories in 2012.

 Lamb was named the Assistant Coach of the Year by the Gridiron Club of Greater Boston in 2008.
-His seven seasons have seen five Harvard quarterbacks earn All-Ivy League honors, including Ivy League offensive players of the year Colton Chapple ’13 in 2012 and Chris Pizzotti ’08-09 in 2008.
+Eight Harvard quarterbacks have earned All-Ivy League honors, including Ivy League offensive players of the year Colton Chapple ’13 in 2012, Chris Pizzotti ’08-09 in 2008 and Scott Hosch '16 in 2015.
 Pizzotti went on to sign with the New York Jets.

-Running back Gino Gordon ’11 also earned Ivy Player of the Year honors, in 2010.
-In all, Harvard offensive players have gained 50 All-Ivy honors under Lamb: 20 first-team selections, 18 second-team picks and 12 honorable mentions.
+Running back Gino Gordon ’11 also earned Ivy Player of the Year honors in 2010.
+In all, Harvard offensive players have gained 89 All-Ivy honors under Lamb: 41 first-team selections, 30 second-team picks and 18 honorable mentions.
 At least six players have garnered all-league recognition each season, and offensive players accounted for six of Harvard’s 10 first-team picks in 2012.

 Lamb returned to Harvard following nine years as the quarterbacks coach at Yale.
-He was the Bulldogs' offensive coordinator for three seasons, during which time Yale twice led the Ivy League in passing offense.
+He was the Bulldogs' offensive coordinator for three seasons, with Yale twice leading the Ivy League in passing offense.
 His 2003 unit led the Ivies in passing offense, scoring offense and total offense.